IntBio-UCD/parent_pops_common-gardens/README.md

-# UCD-garden-analysis
+# common-garden-analysis
-code for analyzing UCD common garden data
+code for analyzing UCD and WL2 common garden data